 Most phone screens display signal strength in “bars” at the top of the screen.
 But “bars” aren’t a very precise measurement.
 Some phones (like the iPhone) have 5 bars, others (like the Nexus One) have 4.
 One phone might display a signal strength as 3 bars, another might only call it 2.
 To assess the level of signal an amplifier will be working with, we need to be a lot more specific.
 We need to determine exactly what the signal strength is in decibels (dB).
 Decibels are a very precise unit of measurement, where lower values means strong signal (so -60 signifies stronger signal than -80, -80 is stronger than -90, etc).

-This works for any model of iPhone and any version of iOS, except the very original.
+Field Test Mode works for any other models of iPhone and any version of iOS, except the very original.
 Older versions of iOS display signal in “bars”, while more recent versions from iOS 7 and beyond display it in “dots”.

 If you tap the number in the top left corner, it will toggle between displaying signal in decibels, and displaying it in “dots”.